paulhamsh/Spark-Control-X/README.md

 #### The recommended profiles

+The app recommends these profiles be set on the pedal.

 Profile number | Name            | I   | II  | A   | III | IV  | B   | Exp1 | Exp2
 ---------------|-----------------|-----|-----|-----|-----|-----|-----|------|------